-The Academy of Nutrition and Dietetics newest Dietetic Practice Group, Nutrition Informatics DPG has just launched for the inaugural 2019-2020 membership year!
-The DPG enables Registered Dietitian Nutritionists to share knowledge and insight, learn cutting edge technology, implement and improve current processes, and collaborate in ways never before possible.
+Launched in 2019, the Academy of Nutrition and Dietetics' newest Dietetic Practice Group enables Registered Dietitian Nutritionists to share knowledge and insight, learn cutting edge technology, implement and improve current processes,and collaborate in ways never before possible.

-Weaved into the daily tasks of Registered Dietitian Nutritionists, nutrition informatics encompasses electronic health records, personal health records, patient/provider secure messaging, electronic discharge summaries/transitions of care, and health information exchange.
-Nutrition informatics streamlines nutrition documentation, fosters interdisciplinary care and allows patients to be an active participants in their care.
+Weaved into the daily tasks of Registered Dietitian Nutritionists, nutrition informatics encompasses electronic health records, personal health records, patient/provider secure messaging, electronic discharge summaries/transitions of care, health information exchange, telehealth, and more.
+Nutrition informatics streamlines nutrition documentation, fosters interdisciplinary care, and allows patients to be an active participants in their care.

 "I'm super excited about this new DPG because it will be a great way for Academy members to communicate with each other about informatics best practices.
 It will be so cool!"-Ben Atkinson, MS, RDN, CD